Reptar-IT/Dice-roll/README.md

 A fun dice game.
 Invite a friend, discover who is the lucky one.

 # What I learned

-- JavaScript DOM Manipulation using conditionals and loops
+JavaScript DOM Manipulation using:
+- Conditionals
+- loops
-- setAttributes
+- setAttribute
 - innerHTML